The Voice (American TV series) season 27

 The twenty-seventh season of the American reality television series The Voice premiered on February 3, 2025, on NBC.
 The season is hosted by Carson Daly who has hosted every season of the show.
 The coaching panel consists of Michael Bublé, who returns for his second consecutive season; John Legend, who returns for his tenth season after a one-season hiatus; Adam Levine, who returns for his seventeenth season after last coaching during the sixteenth season; and Kelsea Ballerini, who joins the panel as a new coach.

-Adam David was named the winner of the season, marking Michael Bublé's second win as a coach.
+Adam David was named the winner of the season, marking Michael Bublé's second and final consecutive win as a coach.
 Bublé became the fourth coach to win multiple consecutive seasons, following Blake Shelton's consecutive wins from seasons 2 to 4, Kelly Clarkson's consecutive wins in seasons 14 and 15, and Niall Horan's consecutive wins in seasons 23 and 24.
 With David's win, Bublé became the third coach (after Clarkson and Horan) to win their first two seasons.
 David is also the second winning artist to be saved by the Instant Save, following Bryce Leatherwood in season 22.
 Additionally, David became the third winner in the history of the show to have been a one-chair turn in blind auditions, following Chris Blue and Jake Hoot in seasons 12 and 17, respectively and the second outright where every coach could turn after Hoot in season 17.
 He also became the first one-chair turn winner to do so with a male coach, that of Bublé.